-ROTC scholarship recipients are eligible for 100% of room charges.
+ROTC scholarship recipients are eligible for this award of 100% of room charges.
 Ten awards are available each year.
+Submit the ROTC scholarship award letter with the Columbia College Financial Assistance Application to the Registration and Financial Services Office.
+Recipients must reapply annually to receive this award.

-Silver Citizen Discount
+Silver Citizen Grant

-Students 65 years of age or older are eligible for the Silver Citizen Discount which is a 50% tuition scholarship.
-It does not apply to online classes.
-Students are required to pay all other charges in connection with enrollment, coursework and graduation.
-Student must apply for scholarship each academic year by completing the institutional aid application available online or through Registration and Financial Services.
-Recipients of the discount are not eligible to receive any other tuition scholarships.
+Students 65 years of age or older are eligible for the Silver Citizen Grant which is a 50% tuition grant.
+Students must apply for the grant each academic year by completing the Institutional Aid Application available online or through Registration and Financial Services.
+This is considered a tuition scholarship.